 A. Demand for LPN nursing is expected to grow about as fast as the average over the next few years.
 Replacement of nurses leaving the LPN nursing profession should be a major source of new job opportunities.
-Licensed practical nurses held about 726,000 jobs in 2004.
-About 27 percent of LPNs worked in hospitals, 25 percent in nursing care facilities, and another 12 percent in offices of physicians.
+Licensed practical nurses held about 724,500 jobs in 2016.
+About 16 percent of LPNs worked in hospitals, 38 percent in nursing care facilities, and another 13 percent in offices of physicians.
 Others worked for home health care services; employment services; community care facilities for the elderly; public and private educational services; outpatient care centers; and Federal, State, and local government agencies.
-About 1 in 5 worked part time.
+Most LPNs worked full-time, but about 1 in 5 worked part time in 2016.

 Q. What is the Average Salary of an LPN?

-A. The median annual wage for licensed practical and licensed vocational nurses was $41,540 in May 2012.
+A. The median annual wage for licensed practical and licensed vocational nurses was $45,030 in May 2017.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
-The lowest 10 percent earned less than $30,970, and the top 10 percent earned more than $57,360.
+The lowest 10 percent earned less than $32,970, and the highest 10 percent earned more than $61,030.

 For more information regarding salary and job outlook for LPNs, please visit the Department of Labor and Statistics website.